ByDr. Brennan Commerford, D.C.·Last reviewed: April 2026

 Both 5-MTHF and Folic Acid are generally well-tolerated at recommended doses.
 Always consult a healthcare provider before starting any new supplement, particularly if you have existing health conditions or take medications.

 Consult your healthcare provider before starting or changing a supplement regimen.
-These statements have not been evaluated by the FDA and are not intended to diagnose, treat, cure, or prevent any disease.
+These statements have not been evaluated by the Food and Drug Administration and are not intended to diagnose, treat, cure, or prevent any disease.

 Who Should Choose 5-MTHF vs Folic Acid?

-Choose 5-MTHF if: bioavailability is a priority, you are focused on supporting methylation_support function, or you want the form with the strongest formulary evidence.
+Choose 5-MTHF if: bioavailability is a priority, you are focused on supporting Methylation Support function, or you want the form with the strongest formulary evidence.

 Choose Folic Acid if: you have a specific reason to prefer this form based on your healthcare provider’s guidance or personal tolerance history.